pingcap/docs-tidb-operator/en/backup-restore-overview.md

 ## Backup and restore process

-To make a backup of the TiDB cluster on Kubernetes, you need to create a [`Backup` CR](backup-restore-cr.md#backup-cr-fields) object to describe the backup or create a [`BackupSchedule` CR](backup-restore-cr.md#backupschedule-cr-fields) object to describe a scheduled backup.
+To make a backup of the TiDB cluster on Kubernetes, you need to create a [`Backup` CR](backup-restore-cr.md#backup-cr-fields) object to describe the backup.

+> **Warning:**
+>
+> Currently, TiDB Operator v2 does not support the `BackupSchedule` CR.
+To perform scheduled snapshot backups, scheduled log backups, or scheduled compact log backups, use TiDB Operator v1.x and see [BackupSchedule CR fields](https://docs.pingcap.com/tidb-in-kubernetes/v1.6/backup-restore-cr/#backupschedule-cr-fields).

 To restore data to the TiDB cluster on Kubernetes, you need to create a [`Restore` CR](backup-restore-cr.md#restore-cr-fields) object to describe the restore.